How To Implement

 Simplicity

 This may seem simple, and indeed it is.
 The difficulty is that people have unlearned how to run this system.
-It has allowed us to develop and evolve as humans over the millennia.
+It seems that this is how we naturally and effectively make decisions.
 And our culture trains it out of us for many reasons.
 Many folks don't want us to know how to implement a decision and make our own choices.
 They prefer to make decisions and give us the illusion of choice.

-When you hear people saying things such as 'I know I should, but...' whats happening is the internal signals are indicating one thing, the rational mind takes over and overrides it.
+When you hear people saying things such as 'I know I should, but...' what's happening is the internal signals are indicating one thing, the rational mind takes over and overrides it.
 They know inherently how to implement a decision, but the learning kicks in and takes over.
-With the result that they never get to live their own lives.
+With the result that they are rarely making their own decisions.

 The results